filakhtov/gentoo-use-docs/dev-libs/libpcre2.md

 This flag can be safely disabled.

 ### readline
 Pass the `--enable-pcre2test-libreadline` option to the configure script.
-Link the `pcre2test` against the `libreadline` library.
-Read terminal input using the `libreadline` library to provide line editing and history facilities.
+Link the `pcre2test` binary against the `libreadline` library to allow reading terminal input using the `libreadline` library and provide line editing and history facilities.

 This flag can be safely disabled.